 Another handle that is designed for people with arthritis.
 It has a different design for the right and left hands which are useful for southpaws.

 The Palm Grip Handle

 This is a strangely shaped handle that fits into the natural shape of your hand.
 This handle is also customized for the left or right hand.

-No matter how well designed the handle shape, your palm will become sensitive.
+No matter how well-designed the handle shape, your palm will become sensitive.
 Also, make sure you choose a material that isn’t slippery.
 Your hand shouldn’t skid or slip even when the handle is wet.

 When you are standing straight, the cane should reach to your wrist joint.
-The wrong cane height causes problems with your back, shoulder or arms.
+The wrong cane height causes problems with your back, shoulder, or arms.
 So make sure you get this right.

 Also, check the weight limit on your cane.
-These are usually written on the product description.
+These are usually written in the product description.
 The weight limit of a cane depends on its material and construction.